-Alcohol, Tobacco, and Drugs: Use or possession of tobacco, alcohol, narcotics, drug paraphernalia or other controlled substance defined by North Dakota law is prohibited.
-Any student who uses or possesses any of these substances will be suspended from all competitions or public appearances beginning when the Activities Director is NOTIFIED by the student, parent/guardian, or law enforcement.
+Use or possession of tobacco, alcohol, narcotics, drug paraphernalia, or other controlled substances defined by North Dakota law is prohibited.
+Any activity group participant who uses or possesses any of these substances will be suspended from all competitions or public appearances from the notification date.
+Participants in activities which are an extension of the classroom and are grade related such as concert band and concert choir will be allowed to participate in public performances but will not be allowed to participate in any interscholastic competition event.